 Establishing Odd Factors by Hand

 The fourth and last method is establishing odd factors by hand.
-Don’t worry if your concrete pour doesn’t fit any of the examples mentioned above.
+Don’t worry if your concrete pour doesn’t fit any of the abovementioned examples.
 Divide 324 by the thickness of your concrete job, of course in inches.

 Later on, the answer to the previous measurement you can divide by your square footage to find your concrete yardage.

-Those methods can help you to know how to figure concrete yardage of your area.
+Those methods can help you figure out the concrete yardage of your area.